Randy has a Ph.D. in Plant Pathology from U. of Wisconsin and practices his craft at universities and USDA-Agricultural Research Service.

 There is an astounding variety of plant species in Costa Rica, yielding flowers in many different shapes and colors.
 Going to a tropical garden is a must, and there are many of those here for visitors to see.
 You can also observe native plants and the variety that exists in the tropical and tropical dry forest regions, like in the Guanacaste province.
 There you can see several tree species blooming during the dry season.
 It is also interesting to go for walks in reserve areas to see the different types of flowering plants in their natural setting.

 In this colorful article, there are 20 photos and one video that show the amazing variety of tropical flowers that can be found in gardens and the wild.
-If they leave you wanting more, check out these Exotic Flowers of Costa Rica.
 In the video at the end of this article, there are also photos of several butterflies and moths on the flowers.

 In some of the photos, the identity of the flowers and plants are not given because I just don't know the names.
 It is not because I haven't looked.
 If anyone can help me in this regard, please let me know in the comments section so I can add more information.